'Son of a Sinner' Jelly Roll reigns at CMT Music Awards show

 “This is all so new to me.
 And when we recorded this song a year ago, I never in my life would ever think this was ever going to happen,” Katelyn Brown said.

-Ballerini's home state of Tennessee was the first to place strict limits on drag show performances, which were set to take effect this month.
+Tennessee was the first state to place strict limits on drag show performances, which were set to take effect this month.
 The law has been temporarily blocked after a lawsuit was filed earlier this week.

 Collaborations took center stage for most of the three-hour show.
 Country Music Hall of Famer Wynonna Judd and Ashley McBryde performed a cover of Foreigner’s “I Want to Know What Love is” while heavy fog rolled over the stage and into the crowd.